open-telemetry/opentelemetry-dotnet/CONTRIBUTING.md

 ### Prerequisites

+You can contribute to this project from a Windows, macOS or Linux machine.
+Requirements can very slightly:

+In all platforms, the requirements are:

 * Git client and command line tools.
 You may use Visual Studio to clone the repo, but we use [SourceLink](https://github.com/dotnet/sourcelink) to build and it needs git.
+* .NET Core 2.1+

+#### Windows

-* Visual Studio 2017+ or VS Code
+* Visual Studio 2017+, VS Code or JetBrains Rider
-* .NET Framework 4.6+ and .NET Core 2.1+
+* .NET Framework 4.6+

+#### macOS or Linux

+* Visual Studio for Mac, VS Code or JetBrains Rider

+Mono might be required by your IDE but is not required by this project.
+This is because unit tests targeting .NET Framework (i.e: `net46`) are disabled outside of Windows.

 ### Build

-You can use Visual Studio 2017+ or VS Code to contribute.
-Just open root folder or `OpenTelemetry.sln` in your editor and follow normal development process.
+Open `OpenTelemetry.sln` in your IDE of choice and follow normal development process.

-To build from command line you need `dotnet` version `2.0+`.
+To build from the command line you need `dotnet` version `2.1+`.

 ``` sh
 dotnet build OpenTelemetry.sln